NicolasGraph/elsass/README.md

 );
 ```

-While oui_grid is designed to play with responsive values, no extra CSS will be generated if two breakpoints share the same spacing or max-width value.
+While elsass is designed to play with responsive values, no extra CSS will be generated if two breakpoints share the same spacing or max-width value.

 ## Mixin